apsun/NoOverlayWarning/README.md

 # NoOverlayWarning

-Bypasses Android's screen overlay detection feature.
-Useful if you have Facebook Messenger/f.lux/other overlay apps that prevent you from installing apps or granting permissions.
+Bypasses Android's screen overlay detection feature in the APK installer and permission request dialogs.
+Useful if you have Facebook Messenger/ f.lux/other overlay apps that prevent you from installing apps or granting permissions.

 **WARNING: This feature exists for a reason!
 Do NOT install this module unless you know exactly what you are doing!** The author